sptrakesh/version-history-api/README.md

 entities stored in **MongoDB**.
 This is a supporting service for [mongo-service](https://github.com/sptrakesh/mongo-service) and exposes version history for documents via a simple **REST API**.

+The Open API specification documentation can be viewed on a running instance by making a request to `/docs/index.html` (eg. [localhost](http://localhost:6100/docs/index.html)).
+**Note:** redirect for `/docs/` to `/docs/index.html` is not implemented, hence the explicit path must be used.

 ## Implementation
 This is intended as a internal (intranet) application.
 There is no authentication